usgs/pestpp/README.md

 * ``pestpp-ies``: iterative ensemble smoother implementation of GLM (based on the work Chen and Oliver 2013) with support for generic localization (local analysis and/or covariance localization)

+* ``pestpp-pso``: particle-swarm based inversion.

 All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "bin" folder.
-Windows users with older OS versions should use the ``bin/iwin`` binaries (starting "i", compiled with intel C++) to avoid the dreaded MSVC missing runtime DLL issue
+Windows users with older OS versions should use the ``bin/iwin`` binaries (starting "i", compiled with intel C++) to avoid the dreaded MSVC missing runtime DLL issue.

+## Recent developements

+The PEST++ suite is currently be refactored to remove the fortran dependancy.
+Users who are interested in trying out the pure C++ implementation can use the binaries/code base on the ``develop`` branch.

+An updated control file format has been implemented on the ``develop`` branch code base.
+All the existing PEST++ tools are still backward compatible with the standard control file format.
+However, new tools that are in developement to support sequential data assimilation need the external file format.
+Additional, new functionality is being developed that will require the updated control file format.
+The new control file format is described in documentation.

 ## PEST++ References: